Qarik-Group/pg-multi-exporter/README.md

 ## Implementation details

-The container is setup to run multipel processes (as needed) using the [s6 process manager](https://skarnet.org/software/s6/index.html) installed via the [s6-overlay](https://github.com/just-containers/s6-overlay) project.
+The container is setup to run multiple processes (as needed) using the [s6 process manager](https://skarnet.org/software/s6/index.html) installed via the [s6-overlay](https://github.com/just-containers/s6-overlay) project.

 Where possible all configuration is kept in the telegraf process but for some IaaSes an additional external collection process is required.